FilipStenbeck/generators/README.md

 # generators
 Examples used in a presentation about ES6 generators

+All examples can be run with node 4.x.x

-The presentation cab be found here http://slides.com/filipstenbeck/deck/fullscreen
+The presentation can be found here http://slides.com/filipstenbeck/deck/fullscreen